rage/java-programming/data/part-3/2-lists.md

 <sample-output>

-Index 0 so the second value: 18
+Index 0 so the first value: 18
 Index 1 so the second value: 24

 </sample-output>